nourey/Vizio-AI-Case-Study/README.md

 ### 4. Hiring Intent Design
 **Folder:** [`Hiring Intent Design/`](Hiring%20Intent%20Design/)

-A signal-based model to estimate how actively a company is hiring.
+A signal based model to estimate how actively a company is hiring.
 Combines job posting signals with external signals to score hiring intent beyond the presence of a job ad.

 - [`Design.md`](Hiring%20Intent%20Design/Design.md)